First Episode of Psychosis Program

 Services are open to people with private insurance, Medicaid or no insurance.
 We offer a sliding-fee scale for those who qualify.
 Services are based at Columbine Behavioral Healthcare in Durango.
 However, our team can meet with patients across Southwest Colorado.
 To learn more or schedule an assessment, call 970.259.2162.

-If a young person you know is in crisis, please call the Axis Care Hotline: 24/7 local response to your crisis and behavioral health needs.
+If a young person you know is in crisis, please call the Axis 24/7 Care Line: 24/7 local response to your crisis and behavioral health needs.
 Call 970.247.5245.
 For more information about our crisis services, visit our Crisis Care page.
 Additionally, visit Colorado Crisis Services.

 Axis Health System complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
 Axis Health System does not exclude people or treat them differently because of race, color, national origin, age, disability or sex.
 For more information, click here.